Electron-phonon coupling in ferromagnetic Fe-Co alloys from first principles: Abstract

 \section{Abstract}

-We calculate from first principles the electron-phonon coupling strength in ferromagnetic iron-cobalt Fe$_{1-x}$Co$_x$ alloys for compositions ranging from $x=0$ to $x=0.75$.
-We find strong, spin-dependent variation of the electron-phonon coupling strength with alloy composition.
-The minimum of the electron-phonon interaction is found near the composition $x=0.25$.
-We analyze the variation of the electron-phonon interaction with composition, as a function of electron spin, density of states, electron-phonon matrix elements, and phonon frequencies.
-Our results are in good qualitative agreement with magnetization dynamics experiments.
+The measured magnetization dynamics of ferromagnetic iron--cobalt Fe$_{1-x}$Co$_x$ alloys show a strong dependence on the alloy composition, especially near $x=0.25$.
+Here, we calculate from first principles the electron-phonon coupling strength in Fe$_{1-x}$Co$_x$ alloys for compositions ranging from $x=0$ to $x=0.75$.
+We find a strong, spin-dependent variation of the electron-phonon coupling strength with alloy composition, with a minimum near $x=0.25$.
+We analyze the variation of the electron-phonon interaction with composition, as a function of electron spin, density of states, electron-phonon matrix elements, character of electron wavefunction at the Fermi level, orbital-resolved strength of the phonon perturbing potential, and phonon frequencies.
+We calculate the electron-phonon energy transfer coefficients, and find that they are in qualitative agreement with the phenomenological electron-phonon energy transfer coefficient deduced from magnetization dynamics experiments.
+Our findings show that variations in the composition of ferromagnetic alloys can significantly alter the magnetization dynamics and transport properties.